 There are also countless images that you can download over the internet.
 However, when it comes to downloading images online, you need to be careful of copyright laws.
 To avoid any copyright issues, you can purchase the images or designs for a low price from certain websites.
 Also, there are some websites that offer copyright-free images.
 Just be sure to do your due diligence before getting an image online.

-Next, you want to create a mirror image of your design, so that you’ll not have a T-Shirt with backward design.
+Next, you want to create a mirror image of your design, so that you’ll not have a T-shirt with a backward design.
 You can easily do so by using options such as “Mirror horizontally”, “Flip Image Horizontally”, “Reverse” or any other related words depending on the software you are using.

 2. Select Transfer Papers